Lumen and Watt DROP on the roof

 Kitchen

 The kitchen, and especially the worktops, are the corners of the house where bright light is essential.
 For workplace lighting, you should choose a LED light light, for example, which produces around 1 000 lumens/m.
 It therefore provides enough light for a light level of about 500 lux in a cantilevered aluminium profile.
-Naturally, the distance from the light source to the surface of the plane is one of the factors that will affect this.
+Naturally, the distance from the light source to the surface is one of the factors that will affect this.
 A more neutral shade of light is recommended to improve contrast.

 Living room